panphora/classmatic/README.md

 ### Control visibility of elements

-classmatic makes it really easy to hide and show elements based on the classes on the page.
+Classmatic makes it really easy to hide and show elements based on the classes on the page.

 * `data-show-if="selector"`
   * shows element *ONLY* if it or any ancestor element matches the `selector`. hides it otherwise.